ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 Consider the following items when planning your self-hosted environment:

 Internet service provider
-: The architecture assumes you have an internet service provider that allows the communication required to access the internal network from the internet.
+: The architecture assumes you have an ISP that allows the communication required to access the internal network from the internet.
+Some ISPs actively block this communication.

 Domain and external DNS hosting
-: The architecture assumes that you have a domain and DNS hosting in place.
-The host allows you to configure the DNS entries that you need to redirect the users to the internal network when accessing the services from the internet.
+: The architecture assumes that you have a provider that hosts your domain and external DNS.
+The hosting service allows you to configure the DNS entries that you need to redirect the users to the internal network when accessing the services from the internet.
 If you don't have a static IP address assigned, your external DNS should provide a mechanism to automatically update a DNS entry.
-This is useful to update the DNS of your internal network each time your ISP provides a new IP address.
+Such mechanism makes it easy to update the DNS entry of your internal network each time your ISP assigns a new IP address.

 Backup strategy
 : While the application server has some resilience to errors, you should have a